 François Levaillant (1753-1824) – explorer, author, naturalist, and ornithologist extraordinaire was born in Paramaribo, the capital of Dutch Guiana (now Suriname) on the Atlantic coast.
 So he was the first fellow-colonist to write about exploring the Cape.
 My previous explorers were from old countries: Sweden, Scotland and Holland, but Levaillant was born in a colony and grew up in that freer society.
-His French father, originally from Metz, was a rich merchant and served as French Consul.
+His French father, originally from Metz in NE France, was a rich merchant and served as French Consul.
 His parents had a great interest in natural history, and the family frequently traveled to various parts of that beautiful South American Dutch colony.

 As a youngster, Levaillant began collecting insects and caterpillars, which he arranged according to his own system.
-Later when he focused on birds he used a similar system to identify them, giving only French names to species that he discovered and refusing to use the systematic nomenclature introduced by Carl Linnaeus.
+Later when he focused on birds he used a similar system to identify them, giving only appropriate and descriptive French names to species that he discovered and refusing to use the systematic nomenclature introduced by Carl Linnaeus.
 Some of the names he used remain in use today as common names for birds.

 When Levaillant was twelve, his family left Dutch Guiana and traveled to Europe.
 They landed at the Netherlands and eventually went to Metz where Levaillant began to study the art of preserving animals.
 Prior to this time, Levaillant had dried and preserved the skins of birds, but in Metz he began to discover how taxidermy allowed birds to be stuffed so that they looked life-like.

 Levaillant then spent about two years in Germany and about seven years in the Alsace and Lorraine regions near the French-German border.
 During that time, he not only killed immense numbers of birds but also spent an inordinate amount of time observing birds and animals.
 Dutch-speaking Levaillant now spoke three languages: The Dutch he grew up with fluently and his father’s French and now German very well.